To whom it may concern,

-“Yeah,” she responded as shook off the painful chill in her shoulders.
+“Yeah,” she responded.
+Then shook off the painful chill in her shoulders.

 “Hey, it’s not so bad.
 Just a little elbow grease and some T.L.C. and this place will be home sweet home in a week.”
 Will turned to her.
 “Right, hun?”

-When Ashley walked inside, Angela walked around the home, tried to see any other homes.
-They saw a few on the way up, but there was nothing out here, only them.
+When Ashley walked inside, Angela walked around the home, tried to see any other houses in the area.
+They saw a few on the way up, but there was nothing out here, only woods, only them.
 After the trip around the house, her husband opened the trailer door and shouted out, “Let’s get the big stuff out of the way first.”
-And she helped him bring in the furniture and they stashed it all in the living room.
+She helped him bring in the furniture and they stashed it all in the living room.
 They’d get to rearranging it later.
 Well, Will will.
 It was nap time for her.

 A long nap that wouldn’t be interrupted or else there’d be hell to pay.
 So, she slept… all day long, and woke up at night.